Glorious Revolution: English defensive strategy

-Widespread discontent and growing hostility to the Stuart regime were particularly apparent in North-East and South-West England, the two landing places identified by William.
+Widespread discontent and growing hostility to the Stuart regime were particularly apparent in North-East and South-West England, the two landing sites identified by William.
 A Tory whose brother Jonathan was one of the Seven Bishops, Trelawny's commitment confirmed support from a powerful and well-connected West Country bloc, allowing access to the ports of Plymouth and Torbay.
 In the north, a force organised by Belasyse and Danby prepared to seize York, its most important city, and Hull, its largest port.

-Herbert had been replaced by Dartmouth as commander of the fleet when he defected in June but many captains owed him their appointments and were of doubtful loyalty.
+Herbert had been replaced by Dartmouth as commander of the fleet when he defected in June, but many captains owed Herbert their appointments and were of doubtful loyalty.
 Dartmouth suspected Berkeley and Grafton of plotting to overthrow him; to monitor them, he placed their ships next to his and minimised contact between the other vessels to prevent conspiracy.
-A lack of funds meant that excluding fireships and light scouting vessels, only 16 warships were available in early October, all third rates or fourth rates that were short of both men and supplies.
+A lack of funds meant that, excluding fireships and light scouting vessels, only 16 warships were available in early October, all third or fourth rates which were short of both men and supplies.

-While the Downs was the best place to intercept a cross-Channel attack, it was also vulnerable to a surprise assault, even for ships fully manned and adequately provisioned.
+While the Downs was the best place to intercept a cross-Channel attack, it was also vulnerable to a surprise assault, even for ships fully crewed and adequately provisioned.
 Instead, James placed his ships in a strong defensive position near Chatham Dockyard, believing the Dutch would seek to establish naval superiority before committing to a landing.
 While this had been the original plan, winter storms meant conditions deteriorated rapidly for those on the transports; William therefore decided to sail in convoy and avoid battle.
-The easterly winds that allowed the Dutch to cross prevented the Royal Navy leaving the Thames estuary and intervening.
+The easterly winds which allowed the Dutch to cross prevented the Royal Navy leaving the Thames estuary and intervening.

-The English fleet was outnumbered 2:1, undermanned, short of supplies, and in the wrong place.
+The English fleet was outnumbered 2:1, undercrewed, short of supplies, and in the wrong place.
 Key landing locations in the south-west and Yorkshire had been secured by sympathisers, while both army and navy were led by officers whose loyalty was questionable.
-Even early in 1686, foreign observers doubted the military would fight for James against a Protestant heir, and William claimed only to be securing the inheritance of his wife Mary.
+Even early in 1686, foreign observers had doubted the military would fight for James against a Protestant heir, and William claimed only to be securing the inheritance of his wife Mary.
 While still a dangerous undertaking, the invasion was less risky than it seemed.